 Like I said earlier, it really depends on your own personal habits about how much activities and entertainment will factor into your average cost of living in Georgia.
 If you are seriously extroverted and go out on the town every weekend and have expensive hobbies that require you to spend money, then you are going to pay more.
 If you are a couch potato who would rather watch a movie at home than go out to a bar with a bunch of other people, then your entertainment costs will be minimal.

 I would expect to spend somewhere between $25 to $50 per month on activities and entertainment costs in Tbilisi as long as you don’t expect to be partying regularly.

 With all the above Tbilisi living costs considered, these are the averages that you should expect to pay if you’re considering a move to Georgia’s capital.
 It is worth noting that this is assuming you only need a one-bedroom apartment and you plan to stay for a bit longer than 3 months.

 Rent/Utilities: $250-500 USD/month, depending on where you choose to live and if you are living alone or with a partner, flatmate, or spouse

 Activities & Entertainment: $25-50 USD/month

-All in all, it is entirely possible to have your average cost of living in Tbilisi to be less than $400 per month while still living quite large as long as you’re sharing accommodation costs.
+All in all, it is entirely possible to have your average cost of living in Tbilisi to be less than $500 per person per month while still living quite large as long as you’re sharing accommodation costs.
 It is also very possible to get this price down if you make some sacrifices somewhere or have different monetary priorities.

 This also doesn’t factor in the cost of long term travel or medical insurance.
 If you’re an expat abroad, I recommend looking into SafetyWing as your travel medical insurance provider.
 They offer some of the most affordable policies on the market with prices starting at $37 for 4 weeks of coverage.